ElmeriVincent/DataFinland/README.md

 <h3>Using Streamlit to create and deploy an app</h3>

 - Collecting data
-- formatting it to xlsx (Excel) type.
+- Choosing database
+- Configuring connections
 - Visualizing data
 - Making our app interactive
 - Deploying it on Streamlit
-- Adding it to your portofolio:)

 <h3 align="center">Checkout The App!
  </h3>